Why Pijul?

 intuitive atomic unit of work.
 Moreover, changes can be merged

-contents, rather than on the edits that took place/.
-This is why in
+contents rather than on the edits that took place/.
+This is why

-these systems, conflicts are often painful, as there is no real way to
+conflicts are often painful in these systems, as there is no natural way to

 solve a conflict once and for all (for example, Git has the `rerere`